 I know that many of you are going to visit Japan soon so if you want to rent a Pocket WiFi from Japan-Wireless you can get it for a cheaper price.

-Very kindly Japan-Wireless is offering 1.000 yen discount (approx 10USD) for my readers.
+Very kindly Japan-Wireless is offering 10% discount for my readers.

 To know more and rent your pocket WiFi visit